SNodeC/snode.c/docs/ai/openai/codex/a1-1-conversation-domain.md

 operation, or frontend-security decision.

 Existing modeled item and notification reducer semantics remain unchanged.
-New known but A2-unmodeled items and notifications follow:
+New known but A2-unmodeled notifications follow:

 ```text
 typed event